Indian name: Malayali

-Malayali surname includes Nair, Menon, Pillai, Nambootri, Panikkar, and Kurup.
+Malayali surnames include Nair, Menon, Pillai, Nambootri, Panikkar, and Kurup.
 Some Malayalis follow similar naming customs to Tamils and people in South Karnataka, using Village name – Father's name – Personal name.
 Some Muslim Malayalis also follow this system, though their first names follow the Islamic system.

 Members of the Menon, Nair, and related communities often use their mother's house name or directly add their caste name.
 For example, Kannoth Karunakaran, Karunakaran is his given name and Kannoth is his mother's house name.
 P. K. Vasudevan Nair, Vasudevan is his given name and Nair is his caste surname.
 Most of the Malayalis write name as Given name – Father's name – Grandfather's name/house name/village name – Surname/caste title.
-For instance, Shreelakshmi Dhanapalan Sadhu Kunjpilla; where Shreelakshmi is the first name, Dhanapalan is the middle name/father's name, Sadhu is the grandfather's name, and Kujnpilla is the surname/caste title.
+For instance, Shreelakshmi Dhanapalan Sadhu Kunjpilla, where Shreelakshmi is the first name, Dhanapalan is the middle name/father's name, Sadhu is the grandfather's name, and Kunjpilla is the surname/caste title.
 It might also be written as Shreelakshmi Dhanapalan S K.

+Earlier (until the 20th century), Malayali Christians (Nasranis) were bound by Christian names only and usually used the Family/house name – Father's name – Baptismal name naming convention.
+Nowadays, however, Christians have various naming conventions such as: